-Examples: 'pho.to.graph pho.to.gra.phy pho.to.gra.phic
+Examples: pho.to.graph pho.to.gra.phy pho.to. gra.phic

-Con.duct(n) con.duct(v)
+con.duct(n) con. duct(v)

-8. Show syllable division in the following words and mark the stressed syllables:
+9. Show syllable division in the following words and mark the stressed syllables:

-i. academic : a.ca.'de.mic
+i. academic : a.ca. de.mic

-ii. com.mu.ni.'ca.tion communication: iii. photography pho.'to.gra.phy how.'ever however iv. pre.sen.'ta.tion presentation v. en.gi.'neer vi. engineer a'gree.ment vii. agreement psy.'cho.lo.gy viii. psychology 'plea.sure ix. pleasure under.'stand X. understand
+com.mu.ni. ca.tion ii. communication: pho. to.gra.phy iii. photography how. ever however iv. pre.sen. ta.tion v. presentation en.gi. neer engineer vi. vii. agreement algree.ment psy. cho.lo.gy viii. psychology plea.sure pleasure ix. under. stand understand х.

-9. What do you mean by "Intonation"?
+10. What do you mean by "Intonation'?

-Answer: Intonation refers to the change of tone (or modulation of voice) on the last stressed word of an utterance.
+Answer:Intonation refers to the change of tone (or modulation of voice) on the last stressed word of an utterance.
 The tone may be rising or falling.

-In an utterance, 'The boys have 'left', the last stressed word is 'left'.
-Therefore, the tone changes on 'left', and since the utterance is a statement, there is the falling tone: The 'boys have left.
+In an utterance, 'The boys have left', the last stressed word is 'left'.
+Therefore, the tone changes on 'left', and since the utterance is a statement, there is the falling tone: The boys have left.